The following information is only as accurate as the last update! However, it is a starting point.

 INFORMATION YOU SHOULD HAVE FOR YOUR DOCTOR’S VISIT:

 You should have a copy of the Canadian Adverse Reaction Newsletter, Volume 22 – Issue 4 – October 2012 – https://www.canada.ca/en/health-canada/services/drugs-health-products/medeffect-canada/health-product-infowatch/canadian-adverse-reaction-newsletter-volume-22-issue-4-october-2012.html.
 This newsletter refers to test limitations.
-The ELISA is not 100% effective.
+The ELISA is not 100% accurate.
 There have been actual laws passed in some US states requiring Doctors to advise patients that a negative ELISA does not mean that they don’t have Lyme.
 However, the ELISA, and then the Western Blot if the ELISA is positive or equivocal, are the blood tests undertaken in Canada at this time.

 If you have the tell-tale bull’s eye rash (which is a definite sign of Lyme – no testing required), or any other type of rash, you should take a photo of the rash and note the date, the size and where you were bitten (both on body and location – if known), as it might disappear before you get to the Doctor.
 There are a variety of rashes possible and other things that ticks can transmit can also result in a rash.
+An erythema migrans rash generally grows in size over time.

 You should also either have a copy of, or at least be knowledgeable about, the CDC website page regarding untreated Lyme symptoms as many Doctors still believe that Lyme is nothing more than a rash and flu-like symptoms – https://www.cdc.gov/lyme/signs_symptoms/index.html.
 They would be wrong!